mateuszjurewicz/notes_public/notes/English Vocabulary.md

 information that could cause harm to someone's reputation (compromising material, from Russian).
 Relates to the Pegasus spyware.
 - `legerdemain`
 sleight of hand, artful trickery, deception.
+- `limerenece`
+a state of mind resulting from romantic attraction, characterized by feelings of euphoria, the desire to have one's feelings reciprocated.
+Infatuation.
 - `matinée`
 an entertainment, such as a play, presented during the day, usually in the early afternoon (from the French, meaning morning).
 - `mother lode`